yaminiagrawal05/Deep_NLP_chatbot_queries/README.md

 # Deep_NLP_chatbot_queries

 # Dataset
 Sheet_1.csv contains 80 user responses, in the response_text column, to a therapy chatbot.
 User responded.
 If a response is 'not flagged', the user can continue talking to the bot.
 If it is 'flagged', the user is referred to help.
+I have taken this dataset fom kaggle (https://www.kaggle.com/samdeeplearning/deepnlp)

 # Model
 I have made the infamous bag of words model.